jq/PatriciaTrie/README.md

 The whole thing's "REST" based & does stuff based on the HTTP verb you use (the path doesn't matter at all).
 Currently GET and PUT/POST are the only ones i've bothered with.

-FYI: There's no config yet & this thing's hard coded to listen on port 8666

 PUT
 ---